-All concrete is HARD if you fall and hit the back of your head on it weather it is 2,500 PSI in your home or 8,000 PSI on a bridge or military installation!
-But, In the construction world where a lot of us live it is oftentimes critical to have and know the properties of concrete so we can select the correct tooling.
-One important property to know is how hard the concrete is.
-This is referred to as it’s PSI or compression strength in pounds per square inch, this information is critical in helping you know if it is acceptable for the project it is to be used on.
-Or, if your cutting or grinding concrete you need to know the PSI so you can select the correct diamond matrix to be used.
+All concrete is HARD if you fall and hit the back of your head on it, whether it is 2,500 PSI in your home or 8,000 PSI on a bridge or military installation!
+But, In the construction world, where a lot of us live, it is often critical to know the properties of concrete so we can select the correct tooling.
+One of these important properties is HARDNESS.
+This is referred to as its PSI or compression strength measured in pounds per square inch.
+This information is critical in determining if it is acceptable for the project it is to be used on.
+Or, if you are cutting or grinding concrete you need to know the PSI so you can select the correct diamond matrix to be used.

 This comparison is not exact but if you need exact comparison use 0.00698915 to convert PSI to MPa

 So then, what is it that makes concrete hard or soft?
 Well, there are a number of things affecting concrete hardness.

 This material accounts for about 70% of a concrete mixture.
 So, it is very important and varies greatly across the country.
 Where the aggregate is made up of very hard rock like granite, chert, quartzite you tend to get harder concrete.
 In places with aggregate made of shale, sandstone, and limestone you, get softer concrete.
 The following map gives a general idea of hardness and softness across the country as influenced by aggregate composition, but as we will see there are other factors that determine the hardness of concrete as well.